ryanwentzel/ryanlwentzel.com/collections/_posts/2021-09-20-birding-at-palomar-mountain-state-park.md

 ---
 title: Birding at Palomar Mountain State Park
 date: 2021-09-20 16:54:21 -07:00
-excerpt: "Palomar Mountain State Park is one of my favorite places in the world.
+excerpt: "Palomar Mountain State Park is one of my favorite outdoorsy spots in San Diego County.
 A day spent on its trails is a balm for my soul.
 The park is located at the northern edge of San Diego County and is one of the few places in Southern California that resembles the Sierra Nevada, further north."
 featured_image: "https://d1yo597syf8yny.cloudfront.net/images/featured/20210920-palomar-mtn-lower-doane-trail-resize.jpg"
 featured_image_caption: "Lower Doane Trail"
 ---
-Palomar Mountain State Park is one of my favorite places in the world.
+[Palomar Mountain State Park](http://www.friendsofpalomarsp.org/) is one of my favorite outdoorsy spots in San Diego County.
 A day spent on its trails is a balm for my soul.
 The park is located at the northern edge of San Diego County and is one of the few places in Southern California that resembles the Sierra Nevada, further north.

 ---